anomdule/anomdule.github.io/_pages/predoc-journey.md

 ### Interviews

-One of the most enjoyable parts of the application cycle was the interviews.

-Most of them felt much more like research conversations than formal interviews (NUS was exception which asked me matrices and Calculus concepts).
-Faculty were generally interested in discussing my research experiences, future ideas, and overall fit with the department rather than asking technical questions.
+One of the most enjoyable parts of my application cycle was the interviews.
+Most felt more like research conversations than formal interviews (NUS was the exception—it included questions on matrices and calculus 🤯).

-To prepare, I brainstormed the kinds of questions faculty might ask based on my research interests, statement of purpose, and CV.
-I later created an interview preparation document with potential questions, discussion points, and concise answers.
-That document served as a **guide**, not a script.
+To prepare, I brainstormed potential questions based on my research, Statement of Purpose, and CV, and compiled them into an interview preparation document.
+It served as a guide, not a script.

-When the actual interviews came around, I rarely found myself reciting memorised answers.
-Instead, the preparation gave me the confidence to think through questions in real time and have genuine research conversations with faculty.
-Looking back, thorough preparation for my research paper, statement of purpose, and prior projects mattered far more than memorising answers to interview questions.
+In the end, the interviews were less about memorised answers and more about discussing research ideas and demonstrating genuine interest.
+Looking back, a deep understanding of my research, writing sample, and prior projects mattered far more than rehearsed responses.

 ---

 ## Why Penn State?

 After considering all of my offers, I ultimately chose **Penn State University's Energy, Environmental & Food Economics (EEFE)** program.
-My decision was primarily driven by research fit, primary advisor match, faculty interests, long-term career goals, and funding.
+My decision was primarily driven by research fit, primary advisor match, faculty interests, location, long-term career goals, and funding.

 ---